astravant/digital-garden-jekyll/_notes/daily-notes.md

 	- most governments allow interest on debt to be written off on taxes

 - tech companies are trading at 24x revenue
-- Roblox and affirm delayed IPOs, they'll likely attempt to raise a lot more money
+- Roblox and affirm delayed IPOs, they'll likely attempt to raise a lot more money.

 - New technologies
 	- quantum computing, battery chemistry/tech, neural interfaces, autonomy